Avinash-Murugappan/My-Website/README.md

 ## Resources
 [Gatsby docs](https://www.gatsbyjs.org/docs/)is an excellent source at anypoint of development.
-[React Tutorial](https://youtu.be/Ke90Tje7VS0) - Excellent point to get started on react.
+[React Tutorial](https://youtu.be/Ke90Tje7VS0) - excellent point to get started on react.
-[Gatsby Tutorial](https://youtu.be/6YhqQ2ZW1sc) - Awesome gatsby resource to get started with.
+[Gatsby Tutorial](https://youtu.be/6YhqQ2ZW1sc) - awesome gatsby resource to get started with.
+[Gatsby on Netlify](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/)- step by step guide to deploy gatsby on netlify.